ivanrichmond/hello/README.md

     iii.
 Everything should just be prettied up.
 I should design this.

-4. As I have it now, a new account creation will reroute to /users/123.
+6. As I have it now, a new account creation will reroute to /users/123.
 This is appropriate for an existing user editing user settings, or an admit changing user settings, but not for a new account.
+7. Add real error handling.

 Figure out a way to know if it's a new account and change redirect to / in that case.